Background

 For each species, there are a variety of data products available, which can be categorized into the following broad types:

 - Weekly raster estimates: weekly estimates of occurrence, count, relative abundance, and proportion of population on a regular grid in GeoTIFF format at three resolutions.
-These are the core products from which the other products are derivied.
+These are the core products from which the other products are derived.

 -